facebookresearch/sumo-challenge/docs/dataset.md

 these images at test time.

 The multi-page TIFF contains these four images in the following order:
-1 RGB
+1. RGB
-2 range
+2. range
-3 category
+3. category
-4 instance
+4. instance

 ## Output Format

-The SUMO output format is a directory containing an xml file and, for the voxel and mesh performance tracks, a set of additional files describing the element geometry ([example scene file](https://sumochallenge.org/en/sumo-output.zip))The format of the xml is specified by an [xsd file](sumo-scene-format.xsd).
-Here is an [example xml scene file](https://sumochallenge.org/en/sample_output.xml).
+The SUMO output format is a directory containing an xml file and, for the voxel and mesh performance tracks, a set of additional files describing the element geometry ([example scene file](https://sumochallenge.org/en/sumo-output.zip))The format of the xml is specified by an [xsd file](https://sumochallenge.org/en/sumo-scene-format.xsd).
+Here is a very simple [example xml scene file](https://sumochallenge.org/en/sample_output.xml).
 For the voxel track, the elements are represented by voxel grids in [hdf5 format](https://support.hdfgroup.org/HDF5/),